Generic Name: daclizumab (dah KLIH zyoo mab)

 an active infection, including tuberculosis;

-a history of liver problems, including hepatitis B or C;
+liver problems, including hepatitis B or C;

 if you are scheduled to receive any vaccines.